Dr. A. Leonard Tuggy

 Social distancing is required and easily visible by tape.

-We will limit groups to 50 people within our building.
+We will limit groups to 10 people within our chapel at any time.
+(50 people after the temporary mitigation period)

 We will continue to adapt with the help of technology